DISCERNING READERS

 Revenue and Profit Productivity

-In a corporation of 307,600 employees, it is critical that each and every individual maximizes their productivity in generating revenue and net income.
+In a corporation of 305,300 employees, it is critical that each and every individual employee maximizes their productivity in generating revenue and net income.
+Some think that employee sales and profit productivity are an "employee" measurement, but in reality they are one of the best measurements to define the performance of a corporation's corner office.

-A color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2021: Revenue and Profit Productivity.
+A high-quality color slide with the tagline: Arvind Krishna's Overall Employee Sales and Profit Productivity Performance from 2020 to 2023.

 ibm Market Value

-A color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2021: IBM Corporate Market Value.
+A high-quality, color slide with the tagline: Arvind Krishna's IBM Market Value Performance from 2020 to 2023.

 Shareholder Returns and Risk

-A color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2021: Shareholder Returns and Risk.
+A high-quality, color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2023: Shareholder Returns and Risk.

 Employment Security